ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 ```

 #### Load a shared library
-the os start a sytem loader/runtime linker, on executing `program.dynlnk` the loader will search for the required libraries in the  `/lib` and `/usr/lib` directories and will search in the paths in `LD_LIBRARY_PATH` shell variable -if set- .
+The OS starts a system loader/runtime linker, on executing `program. dynlnk` the loader will search for the required libraries in the  `/lib` and `/usr/lib` directories and will search in the paths in the `LD_LIBRARY_PATH` shell variable -if set-.
 to add a directory path for a library to `LD_LIBRARY_PATH` use the following command
 ```bash
 $ export LD_LIBRARY_PATH=/opt/lib:/opt/usr/lib:<yourpath\>